sarkartanmay393/coding-codeant/README.md

    npm start
    ```

-The application will be available at `http://localhost:3000`.
+Access the app at `http://localhost:3000`.

 ## Conclusion

-The Coding CodeAnt project is a robust and flexible solution for managing repositories.
-Its design emphasizes modularity, performance, and user experience, making it a solid foundation for further development and customization.
+Coding CodeAnt is a robust UI for managing repositories, focusing on modularity, performance, and user experience.